Defect tolerance: fundamental limits and examples

-Recall that it is sufficient to prove this for designs on a single component.
-If there is a redundant node with degree $1$, we can remove it with its neighboring primary node as a separate component, so all redundant nodes must also have degree $2$ or more.
+Because of copying (see \eqref{eq::copy1}-\eqref{eq::copy2}), it is sufficient to prove the above for designs on a single component.
+If there is a redundant node with degree $1$, we can remove this redundant node with its neighboring primary node from the design and make it to a separate component.
+We can assume all redundant nodes must also have degree $2$ or more.

 {We will call a labeling of primary nodes \emph{alternating} if adjacent primary nodes have different labels.}

 \begin{lemma} \end{lemma}